COVID-19 Community Response

-Our 211 call specialists are assisting the Rhode Island Department of Health with call center support.
-In just the first week of the crisis, we spoke with more than 3,000 Rhode Islanders, and that number continues to grow every day.
-We're helping families find meals, offering information on temporary unemployment benefits, and more.
+Our 211 specialists are assisting the Rhode Island Department of Health with call center support.
+In just the first week of the crisis, we spoke with more than 3,000 Rhode Islanders; a number that continues growing every day.
+We're helping families find meals, as well as offering them information on temporary unemployment benefits and more.

 Resources and Information

 The response to COVID-19 is evolving, Rhode Islanders need the most current information.
 This page is updated every day with useful numbers, services, and up-to-date resources.

 United Way has partnered with the Rhode Island Foundation to create the COVID-19 Response Fund in support of direct-service nonprofits impacted by the pandemic.

 Nonprofits are always there for Rhode Islanders.
 What happens when that need is too great?
 Nonprofits, complete our survey so we know exactly how we can help you.

 We're creating a list of volunteers to support our communities.
 If you want to help nonprofits, please complete this short survey.
 We’ll only contact you if there's a match.

 Among the many things that COVID-19 has disrupted, filing your taxes is on that list.
 United Way has a great tax filing service, and the best part is it's free.